Rush Schedule

 INVITE ONLY

-Rushing is an open invitiation for all eligible students to start the process of becoming members of Theta Tau.
-Rush is usually held during the first few weeks of the Fall and Spring semesters.
+Recruitment is an open invitation for all eligible students to start the process of becoming members of Theta Tau.
+Recruitment is usually held during the first few weeks of the Fall and Spring semesters.
 During this time, you will see signs posted saying "Rush Theta Tau."
-Theta Tau holds rush events where we give out pizza, go to the Swamp, play pool, BBQ, and do other assorted activities.
+Theta Tau holds recruitment events where we give out pizza, go to the Swamp, play pool, BBQ, and do other assorted activities.

 You first meet the members of Theta Tau, and they get to meet you.
 The purpose is to let the brothers of Theta Tau know you are interested in joining.
-You also learn about the fraternity and the upcoming pledge cycle, so you can make an informed decision about joining.
-During the two rush weeks, students are encouraged to come to as many rush events as possible, but only required to go to a minimum of two rush events, in addition to one info session.
-Also during rush, students should introduce themselves to the members and ask any questions they may have about Theta Tau.
-At the end of the rush period, the members of Theta Tau discuss and decide who should receive a bid and continue onto the pledge process.
+You also learn about the fraternity and the upcoming Potential New Member(PNM) cycle, so you can make an informed decision about joining.
+During the two recruitment weeks, students are encouraged to come to as many events as possible, but only required to go to a minimum of two recruitment events, in addition to one info session.
+Also during recruitment, students should introduce themselves to the members and ask any questions they may have about Theta Tau.
+At the end of the recruitment period, the members of Theta Tau discuss and decide who should receive a bid and continue onto the PNM process.

 Any students of the UF College of Engineering is eligible to be a member of Theta Tau.
 Mostly, the prime qualification is possessing good character.
 We do have a few particular qualifications that must be met at the time of initiation (after pledging, at the end of the semester.)
 A member must meet the following qualifications:'